icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 ### Responsibility - Metadata provision

 [Data Providers](../glossary.md#term-Data-Provider) are responsible for creating, and publishing, metadata for each exposed data set.
-This provides visibility of each data set within the Open Energy Governance Service ([OEGS](../glossary.md#term-Open-Energy-Governance-Service)) Registry.
+This provides visibility of each data set within the Trust Framework Governance Service ([TFGS](../glossary.md#term-Trust-Framework-Governance-Service)) Registry.

 The metadata file covers, for each provided data set, whether shared or open:

 * Semantic content
 * Access rules and licensing of the data set
 * Transport mechanism specification
 * Syntactic content

 The content and format of the metadata file can be found at [Data Set Metadata](../metadata.md#data-set-metadata).